mel-johnston/reading-notes/102/class4.md

 #### Semantics

 Semantics refer to the meaning of a piece of code.
 There are many reason to use semantics in HTML.
-Many elements are universally recognized/
+Many elements are universally recognized.

+#### Things I want to know more about

+- HTML in practice